YofaGh/MangaScraper/README.md

 >
 > There are various modules implemented so far.
 They inherit from Base classes.
 > They're implemented differently based on the website's source code.
-> Sending requests to the source is done dirctly by the source class itself, in case if using custom user agents or cookies are needed.
+> In case if using custom user agents or cookies are needed, sending requests to the source is done dirctly by the source class itself.
-> To use them, they're included in sources_dict in assets.py file.
+> To use them, they're imported in modules_contributer.py and can be accesed by contributer function.

 ## Download Single Manga
 >